Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/static-playlist-website-with-nextjs-and-prisma.md

 The main difference here is that we need both `getStaticProps` and `getStaticPaths`.

-The `getStaticPaths` function will create single pages for a whole collection, as where the `getStaticProps` will find the details for one of these items.
+The `getStaticPaths` function will create single pages for a whole collection, where the `getStaticProps` will find the details for one of these items.

 In this file, we also need our Prisma client.